 "That young woman is so wrong," Claudette Colbert said.
-"She apparently is starved for some sort life, and those unripe economic ideas along with it.
+"She apparently is starved for some sort of success-one little triumph would ideas along with it.
 But she can't win that way-she can't complain herself into a good job, or an interesting date, for that matter.